bogdaaamn/deta-deploy-action/README.md

 The name of the Deta project your Micro is part of.
 Used for `deta clone` command in order to retrieve the latest information about the targeted Micro.
 Default `"default"`.

+### `deta-project-dir`

+The name of the directory where the Deta code is located, in cases where the project is not located in the root directory.
+Default `.` (the root)

 ## Example action workflow

 ```yaml